Do drysuits keep you dry when diving or swimming?

 - Plus the entry part of the suit for putting it on and taking it off is closed using a waterproof zip.

-Whilst a drysuit is designed to keep you dry in water, I couldn’t finish this article without explaining the exceptions of when you can get wet in a dry suit.
+As the name implies, drysuits are designed to keep you dry underwater.
+But I couldn’t finish this article without explaining the exceptions of when you can get wet in a drysuit.

 These exceptions are as follows: